M0REKZ/mac-gaming-guides/common/unity-porting.md

 - [Determine Unity version (Method 3 only)](#method-3-checking-level0-file): You must install the exact same version, otherwise you will get an error, also, due to the game is not a mac app, only you can check the level0 file.
 - [Download Unity](#download-unity): You would prefer to download a Mac installer if possible.
-- [Extract Unity Without installing](#extract-the-player-without-installing): You could also install Unity like normally, but its not recommended, specially if you are thinking to port multiple games.
+- [Extract Unity Without installing](#extract-the-player-without-installing): You could also install Unity like you normally do with packages, but it's not recommended, specially if you are thinking to port multiple games.

 ## Preparing needed Unity Player